vinmugambi/vinmugambi.github.io/content/about.md

 # Vincent Mugambi

-<p class="subtitle">Front-end Engineer</p>
+<div class="subtitle">Front-end Engineer</div>

 I design and develop applications for the web and mobile.
-I am currently focussing on JavaScript, Vue/React, CSS and HTML.
-I have experience build responsive user friendly websites.
+Mostly, It is JavaScript, Vue/React, CSS and HTML that I spend most time learning and writing.

 Here is a list of libraries and tools I am conversant with and have used within the last 2 years:

+**-- Dont forget to add influences --**